opendatacube/datacube-core/docs/ops/db_setup.rst

 After installing, launch ``PostgreSQLPortable.exe`` (and place a shortcut in the windows Startup menu).

-To prepare the database for first use, enter the following commands in the PostgrSQL Portable window, substituting "u12345" with your windows login user-ID::
+To prepare the database for first use, enter the following commands in the PostgreSQL Portable window, substituting "u12345" with your windows login user-ID::

     create role u12345 superuser login;